svrana/nix-home/README.md

 make home
 ```

-To deploy the other machines on my home network, I use [morph](https://github.com/DBCDK/morph) via the command
+To deploy the other machines on my home network, I use [deploy-rs](https://github.com/serokell/deploy-rs). i.e.,

 ```
-make vnet
+deploy .#bocana
 ```

+builds and pushes the config to bocana.

 ## Updating